Monitoring development maturity in Cortex with GitLab

 Each service has a timeline - It combines your Git commits for the service with other events, such as Pagerduty incidents, Sentry issues, and Snyk vulnerabilities.
 This is particularly powerful during an incident when you want to see various events in order and need to quickly find the root cause of the problem.

-If you just want to see the commits, you can also look at the Git tab.
+If you just want to see the list commits, you can also look at the Git tab.

 Additionally, you’ll also be able to enforce best practices for development maturity in Scorecards through the various Git rules that we have.
 You can check: